ceselder/lofi-focus/README.md

 # lofi-focus

-lofi-focus is a comfy place to get all your work done
+lofi-focus is a comfy place to block out distractions and get your work done

 [Go to site](https://lofi-focus.vercel.app/)